driconrikus/jscalc/README.md

 - Clear

 ## Bugs:
-- ~Clicking an operator after clearing displays "undefined"~ Fixed as of commit af70a31.
-- Large numbers go over the screen.
+- Extremely large numbers will cause the equals sign to disappear.

 ## Preview: